eddymak/Homelab/README.md

 - Proxmox virtual machines are segmented using VLAN20.
 - The AP and Proxmox management interface is placed on a dedicated Management VLAN99.

+See [here](Network%20Configuration.md) for a more detailed network configuration.

 # Hardware

 ## Networking